gagansh7171/IITR_Database/README.md

 And now you can use mail() in your php script

-4. Currently the project supports all subjects of all years of only 3 departments(IIT ROORKEE).
+5. Currently the project supports all subjects of all years of only 3 departments(IIT ROORKEE).
 Others can be added using extras/add_subjects.php .
    For using add_subjects.php you have to use same database which we are using for main website.

-5. If you want to have a look on how this website will work once compiled then have a look on video link in extras/how_it_works